grimoire/mmdetection-to-tensorrt/docs/getting_started.md

 trt_model = mmdet2trt(... , enable_mask = True)
 ```

-inference with trt_model will return 5 tensors
+The result contain 5 output:

 ```python
 num_detections, bboxes, scores, class_ids, masks = trt_model(input_tensor)
 ```

-convert and do postprocess if you needed.
+Convert and do postprocess (this is just an example, please do the postprocess by yourself).

 ```python
 # convert post process